Poplar War Memorial

 ‘When the congregation rose to sing the hymn ‘There’s a friend for little children’ few were able to control their voices.
 One poor girl’s mother fainted, but was revived by her husband, whose tender care as he held her in his arms in full view of the congregation showed the depth of his grief – else no Englishman would so far lose his self-consciousness.’

 The King visited the East End immediately after the raid.
 During the funeral service the Bishop of London read to the Congregation a ‘simple and sincere’ personal message from King George, who with Queen Mary, was thinking of the children’s parents and ‘their saddened homes, especially today when the bodies of their little ones are laid to rest.’

-‘The early ending’ the Kings message went on, ‘of young innocent lives, at all times pathetic, is made so more than ever in these tragic and cruel circumstances.
+‘The early ending’ the Kings message went on, ‘of young innocent lives, at all times pathetic, is made more so in these tragic and cruel circumstances.
 Their Majesties pray that the mourners may be blessed with God’s help and comfort in their sorrow’.

 WE ARE HERE TO HELP

 As your local funeral director in Rayleigh, Southend, and Benfleet, we are here to help and advise you in whatever way we can.

 We are dedicated professionals who provide a personal service to you 24 hours a day, 365 days a year.